Angela Burdett-Coutts, 1st Baroness Burdett-Coutts: Philanthropy

 In 1864, she financed the Ordnance Survey of Jerusalem; the primary goal of the endeavour was to find better drinking water for those living in the city.
 During this work (1864–1865), the group, led by Charles William Wilson, was able to produce the most accurate and comprehensive map of Jerusalem but was unable to find a new source of water.
 The Jerusalem Post commented that "Charles Wilson’s work on the Jerusalem Ordnance Survey served as the basis for all future Jerusalem research".
-Burdett-Coutts subsequently helped fund other explorations in the Holy Land, sometimes in conjunction with the Palestinian Exploration Fund.
+Burdett-Coutts subsequently helped fund other explorations in the Holy Land, sometimes in conjunction with the Palestine Exploration Fund.
 This effort included a subsequent offer to fund another exploration to find water for Jerusalem, to be led by Charles Warren.

 Burdett-Coutts founded Columbia Market in 1869, in Bethnal Green in the East End of London, the district where much of her work was carried out.
 With her project in Columbia Square she became a pioneer in social housing.
 Through her support of missionary and nursing efforts she was associated with Louisa Twining and Florence Nightingale.
 Her small housing development, Holly Village, on the corner of what was then her estate, is now in private hands and may still be seen in Highgate.
 She was also the president of the British Goat Society.

+In 1884, she was a co-founder of the London Society for the Prevention of Cruelty to Children, which became the National Society for the Prevention of Cruelty to Children (NSPCC) in 1889; she also founded the Westminster Technical Institute in 1893.